 Late in 1960, Casser left the group and moved to London reducing them to a trio again.
 In January 1961 the Cassanovas re-emerged as the Big Three.
 Despite being a three-piece they were one of the loudest bands in Liverpool due to Barber's talents in the electronics field.
 He built the band giant amps, standing over five feet high, which were nicknamed "coffins".

-Brian Epstein signed them to his sable and sent them over to Hamburg.
+Brian Epstein signed them to his stable and sent them over to Hamburg.
 It was during that trip that Brian Griffiths joined the group, Barber left, and the best-known line-up of the Big Three was established.
 Their musicianship and attack were legendary and they exerted a considerable influence on their contemporaries.

 Epstein arranged for them to audition for Decca Records and they recorded "Some Other Guy".
 The group were not happy with the recording and appalled when they were told that Decca would be releasing it and wouldn't allow them a proper recording session so they could perform the song they way they wished it to be played.